 PIPECARE’s high-resolution UTCD tool is field configurable to switch from longitudinal crack detection to circumferential crack detection.
 Consolidation of field data for successive runs (one each for longitudinal and circumferential crack detection) provides a better evaluation of results.
 Through the use of our proprietary algorithm, acquired high-resolution data generates superior capability for crack sizing and shape determination.
 This additionally means that PIPECARE is better placed to serve its customers for their ILI requirements related to pipeline crack detection and associated anomalies in a more cost-effective way.

 UTCD has a high probability of detection (POI>90%) for internal and external cracks/crack-like features.
 It can be configured to detect longitudinal or circumferential crack anomalies.
 UTCD carries several ultrasonic transducers for wall thickness recording to support accurate crack depth sizing.
-The tool resolution is best at 2m/s velocity, and its performance specification is in full compliance with POF 2016 and the latest ATEX code.
+The tool resolution is up to 2m/s velocity, and its performance specification is in full compliance with POF 2016 and the latest ATEX code.